 This is what I miss most from the chemical world!
 I have yet to find a washing up liquid that works.
 At the moment its just a bar of Lidl/Aldi pure soap, and I rub the sponge in it every few minutes, clean the dish, and rinse with hot water.

-Since Mr. T was four months old we had to feed him Neocate formula as he was allergic to dairy, goats & soy milk.
-Luckily he took to eating solids well and has always been a strong big boy.
+Since Torin was four months old we had to feed him Neocate (AAF) formula as he was allergic to dairy, goats & soy milk.
+Luckily he took to eating solids well and has always been a strong boy.
 At nearly 18 months old we decided that it was time to stop giving him this formula.
-We have been doing so much to make his diet as organic, pure and healthy as possible but the Neocate was the only thing that was still processed and highly ‘unnatural’.
-It was a necessity at the time, but now we felt he was old enough, and had a balanced enough diet that we could find an alternative.
+We had been doing so much to make his diet as organic, pure and healthy as possible but the Neocate was the only thing that was still processed and highly ‘unnatural’.
+It was a necessity at the time, but then we felt he was old enough, and had a balanced enough diet that we could find an alternative.
 So I made what I call ‘seed’ milk for him for the night time bottles that he still had.
 A weak mixture of organic sunflower, pumpkin & hemp seeds, blended and strained in a nut milk bag.
 On top of two oz of this he got 4oz of organic rice milk and 3oz of our well water in each bottle.
 Not only are the seeds full of essential amino acids, but it is a healthy alternative to Neocate if it is part of a balanced diet of solids which he has throughout the day.